 We have a fine selection of limited and special editions – all of which have a limited print-run, and many of which are signed and numbered.
 From the first Dublin-published edition of Ulysses to a slipcased, leather-bound graphic novelization of Tristram Shandy, we have a spectacular array of limited and special edition books.
 Full details of what makes each edition special and unique can be found on each relevant book page, but should you need to know any more, please don’t hesitate to get in touch.

-Customers are also welcome to visit our premises where they can experience the charming ambience of an original independent publishing house, peruse our large collection of books, and enjoy the 10% discount given on most sales (excluding limited editions, although if you’re charming enough there may be room for a little negotiation).
+Customers are welcome to visit our premises where they can experience the charming ambience of an original independent publishing house, peruse our large collection of books, and enjoy the 10% discount given on all trade sales (not limited editions, although if you’re charming enough there may be room for a little negotiation).

 HOW TO FIND US